Anand Grover: United Nations work

 Grover is a member of the UNAIDS Reference Group on HIV and Human Rights and a Special Rapporteur in the United Nations Human Rights Council.
 His duty in this position is to promote the right to physical and mental health.

+In popular culture

+In 2015 Hansal Mehta's Bollywood film Aligarh, Actor Ashish Vidyarthi played the role of advocate Anand Grover.